lisamelton/video_transcoding/README.md

 Be aware that output files are slightly larger when using the `--quick` option since the loss of precision is also a loss of efficiency.

-Performance also improves slightly using the `--small` option due to fewer calculations being made and fewer bits being written to disk.
+Performance also improves using the `--small` option due to fewer calculations being made and fewer bits being written to disk.

 #### Cropping